w3f/Grants-Program/applications/msai.md

 - **Registered Legal Entity:**Ibrannewdirect LTD

 ### Team's experience

-Dr Ali Marvasti is an AI specialist PhD candidate at UCL and a practicing neurologist with Python coding skills
+Dr Salman Marvasti is a senior software developer with blockhchain since 2015 Dr Atefeh Alihosieni is a medical physician with extensive experience with Patient systems at Baan Clinic and Millway Medical Practice London
-- He is author of open source tools for seminology https://github.com/thenineteen/Semiology-Visualisation-Tool Dr Salman Marvasti is a senior IT graduate from Imperial College and has contributed to projects which use blockhchain for the last several years
+Dr Mehdi Ghandi is an AI production expert at Microsoft who is advising us on scaling our solutions Dr Ali Marvasti is an AI specialist PhD candidate at UCL and a practicing neurologist with Python coding skills
-Dr Mehdi Ghandi is an AI production expert at Microsoft who is advising us on scaling our solutions
+- He is author of open source tools for seminology https://github.com/thenineteen/Semiology-Visualisation-Tool

 ### Team Code Repos

 - https://github.com/thenineteen/Semiology-Visualisation-Tool